-Approximately patients who meet all the inclusion criteria and no exclusion criteria will be enrolled in the study.
-Of the approximately 90 patients enrolled, patients will be enrolled as patients, and will have blood samples for assessments collected.
-The patients will not have blood samples for assessments collected.
+Approximately 90 patients who meet all the inclusion criteria and no exclusion criteria will be enrolled in the study.
+Of the approximately 90 patients enrolled, 24 patients will be enrolled as patients, and will have blood samples for assessments collected.
+Non-patients will not have blood samples for assessments collected.

 The Screening Period will occur no more than 70 days and no less than 7 days prior to the first dose of study drug (Day 1, Visit 4).
 The up to 10-week Screening Period will allow for a 6-week washout period, if needed, followed by up to a 4-week Qualification Period that will be used to assess patient eligibility.
-At the Screening Visit (Visit 1), a patient's individual TG level must be \geq 180 mg/dL and <550 mg/dL.
+At the Screening Visit (Visit 1), a patient must have a single fasting TG level of \geq 135 mg/dL and <550 mg/dL if not washing out of prohibited lipid-altering therapies or a single fasting TG level of \geq 100 mg/dL and <500 mg/dL if washing out of prohibited lipid-altering therapies.

 Patients on non-permitted background lipid-altering therapy must complete a 6-week washout period prior to the first Qualification Period visit (Visit 2).
-If a patient does not require washout, the patient may start the Qualification Period (Visit 2) 24 hours after signing the ICF.
+If a patient does not require washout, the patient may start the Qualification Period 24 hours after signing the ICF.
 Patients may continue through the Qualification Period provided that there are no prohibitive safety or eligibility results from the Screening Visit (Visit 1) laboratory tests.

 Prior to treatment on Day 1, eligible patients will be randomized in a 1:1:1 ratio to 1 of 3 treatment groups.
-Randomization will be stratified by sex (male or female), statin use (yes or no), and (yes or no).
+Randomization will be stratified by sex (male or female), statin use (yes or no), and assessment (yes or no).